madhr/madhr.github.io/_posts/2020-01-25-k-means-clustering.markdown

 {% endfor %} k = 8
 <br><br>

 We can see that for small k values colors seem quite random and every time value of k gets increased, the color set feels more like matching the image's palette.
 It's also visible that the variation between colors gets smaller and smaller.
-By looking at these samples we can actually see it and recognize it, but how would we do that if out features were not colors, but some numbers?
+By looking at these samples we can actually see it and recognize it, but how would we do that if out features were not colors, but some other data types?

-To determine optimal value of K, we'll use `elbow method`.
+To determine optimal value of k, we'll use an `elbow method`.
 We'll plot clusters' average dispersion (standard deviation in our case) and increasing k values.

 <img src="{{site.baseurl}}/assets/img/elbow-graph.svg" style="width: 100%" alt="Elbow method for optimal k">